Michigan Nursing Assistant / Nurse Aide License Guide

 - You were trained or certified in another state.

-How to Apply for Certification and to take the Exam: In order to apply for the nurses aide registry in Michigan and apply to take the exam, review the forms on the Prometric website.
+How to Apply for Certification and to take the Exam: In order to apply for the nurses aide registry in Michigan and apply to take the exam, use the application found here.

 Test Content: The test has two parts, a skills evaluation and a written section.
 Both parts must be passed to be listed on the Michigan Nurse Aide Registry.
 The written section is 60 questions in length.
 You will have 90 minutes to complete the exam.
 Take these with you to the test: